 - 6. Community Facilities: Community facilities are required for clothes washing, social gathering, maintenance storage, management offices or other needs.
 Community facilities shall include a meeting room, toilet and kitchen facilities and (for elderly projects) recreation space for crafts. - 7.
 Garbage, Trash and Recycling Facilities: Provide interior spaces or site-built enclosures for commercially-manufactured recycling containers for recyclable materials such as newspapers, magazines, junk mail, cardboard, glass, plastic, and aluminum, etc., in accordance with municipal recycling program requirements.
 Dumpsters and large bins shall be used for family housing if regular municipal collection service is not available.
 Dumpsters and bins shall be placed on concrete pads.
-Enclosures shall be provided for all collection areas to maintain orderly collection, neat appearance, and sanitary conditions, to deter access by animals, to minimize hazards to playing children, and to provide protection from rain and snow.
-Locations and numbers shall be convenient to the inhabitants served and accessible to the collecting vehicle, but shall be placed, screened or related to other facilities so as to be unobtrusive. - 8.
+Enclosures shall be provided for all collection areas to maintain orderly collection, neat appearance, and sanitary conditions, to deter access by animals and to minimize hazards to playing children.
+Locations and numbers shall be convenient to the inhabitants served, and accessible to the collecting vehicle, but shall be placed, screened or related to other facilities so as to be unobtrusive.
+Trash areas must be covered, or dumpsters must have lids, to provide protection from rain, wind and snow. - 8.
 Mailboxes: Mailboxes, if provided in centralized, outdoor locations, shall be protected from weather, accessible to the mail carrier, convenient to the inhabitants, handicapped accessible, and located, screened or related to other facilities so as not to be obtrusive. - 9.
 Exterior Lighting: Exterior lighting shall be provided for walkways and parking areas, independent of dwelling unit lighting and shall be integrated with features of the site to provide a coordinated, harmonious and uncluttered streetscape. - 10.
 Utilities: Utilities shall be centralized wherever practicable to realize economies of efficiency in operation or maintenance.
 Electrical entrances shall be underground leading from a point where overhead service does not intrude upon the residential scale.